auvzhcet/Documentation/docs/index.md

 5. Handle queries from any person trying to know about the content.
 6. Handle content from non-club members (Club alumni/experts).

+!!! note
-> **NOTE:** The coordinator must make sure that the documentation can be put in the public domain with the permission of the authors.
+    The coordinator must make sure that the documentation can be put in the public domain with the permission of the authors.
 If the material provided has been submitted for publishing a research paper, the docs **must not be uploaded**, as this may ruin the opportunity of the paper to be published.
 The paper when published, can be linked in the docs, later.

 ---